Easiest Ever Refrigerator Pickles

 Ball makes a wonderful Kosher Dill Pickle Mix in a jar, so that you can make whatever size batch you’d like.
 I paid about $5 for this at my local grocery store and it says you can make 14 quarts out of it.
 That’s about .35 cents per jar.
 Not bad, especially if you grow your own cucumbers or got a deal on them in season.
 (You can also use this mix if you want to can pickles for longer term storage using a boiling water bath canner)

 All you need are fresh cucumbers, vinegar, water, the seasoning mix, and jars to store your pickles in.
-Since they are going in the refrigerator, I am sure any clean jar would do.
-I did use Ball mason quart sized jars as I happened to have them on hand.
+Since they are going in the refrigerator, I am sure any clean jar would work.
+I used Ball Mason quart sized jars as I happened to have them on hand.

-I had enough fresh cucumbers (about 14 medium) to make 2 quart size jars.
-I simply followed the instructions on the seasoning mix.
+I had enough fresh cucumbers (about 14 medium) to make 2-quart size jars.
+I simply followed the instructions on the seasoning mix as pictured below.

 Wash cucumbers and cut ends off.
 Cut into halves, spears, or slices.
 Put in large bowl.